MaeveS2/MaeveS2/README.md

 </div>

 - More Java (sometimes)
-- Discord API (maybe)
+- Spring Boot
-- Microservice architecture (eventually)
+- Kotlin, Rust
-- Rust
+- Designing frontends (feast your eyes on it)

 <div align="center">